Two chicken dishes. Two similar, yet different looks.

 The sesame oil in the Sesame chicken gives the dish a slightly less sweet taste than General Tso chicken.

-The sauce for sesame chicken has a soy sauce base, which is cooked with honey, ketchup, and garlic.
+The sauce for sesame chicken has a soy sauce base cooked with honey, ketchup, and garlic.

-Where this differs specifically from the sauce for Sesame chicken is in the flavors and additives: chili flakes, garlic, hoisin sauce, and scallions.
+This differs specifically from the sauce for Sesame chicken in the flavors and additives: chili flakes, garlic, hoisin sauce, and scallions.

-The sauce for both these chicken dishes is quite dark red in color, but that for General Tso chicken is slightly darker than that for Sesame chicken.
+The sauce for both these chicken dishes is quite dark red, but that for General Tso chicken is slightly darker than that for Sesame chicken.

 Why is General Tso chicken named after the general?